yassu/latex-template/readme.markdown

   - slides.tex: template for starting tex project by using slides.
 * .gitignore: the some file for ignore files if you use git
-* Rakefile: task file by using rake command. tasks are following:
+* Rakefile: task file by using rake command.
-  - clean: clean all files made from tex file and for referee
-  - clean_pub: delete all files for referee
-  - compile: Only compile with latex command
-  - create: compile and make pdf file from tex file
-  - default: default task is view: make pdf file and view pdf file
-  - publish: make tex and pdf files for referee. (format: AUTOR-FILENAME-VER.ext) For this task, we use `AUTHOR` variable in Rakefile.
-  - view: make pdf from tex file and view pdf
 * yassu.sty: sty file for some pretty settings of latex
 * .local.vimrc: setting of vim for this latex-project.
 This file is for [thinca/vim-localrc](https://github.com/thinca/vim-localrc).